 Lindau Residency in Conservative Thought

-Gustavus to host Dr. Jay Sekulow as the 2016 Lindau Resident in Conservative Thought.
-During his visit he will lead discussions in six classes including: Constitutional Law, Public Policy,Conflict Resolution, and Regulation Nation.
-While on campus, he will meet formally and informally with students and student organizations and will hold office hours to be a resource for student projects and assignments.
+Gustavus Religion Department to host Dr. Robert George as the 2017 Lindau Resident in Conservative Thought.
+During his visit he will lead discussions classes, meet formally and informally with students and student organizations, and will hold office hours to be a resource for student projects and assignments.

 Robert P. George is McCormick Professor of Jurisprudence and Director of the James Madison Program in American Ideals and Institutions at Princeton University.
 He is also the Herbert W. Vaughan Fellow of the Witherspoon Institute in Princeton, and is frequently a Visiting Professor at Harvard Law School.

 In addition to his academic service, Professor George has served as Chairman of the U.S. Commission on International Religious Freedom.
 He has also served on the President’s Council on Bioethics (2002-2009), as a presidential appointee to the United States Commission on Civil Rights (1993-1998), and as the U.S. member of UNESCO’s World Commission on the Ethics of Science and Technology.
 He is a former Judicial Fellow at the Supreme Court of the United States, where he received the Justice Tom C. Clark Award.